Battles of Madhar and Harura: Background

-During the Second Fitna (680–692), the principal opposition to the Syria-centered Umayyad Caliphate emanated from the Mecca-based caliph Abd Allah ibn al-Zubayr.
-The latter's younger brother Mus'ab governed Basra, one of Iraq's main garrison towns, on his behalf.
+During the Second Fitna (680–692), the principal opposition to the Syria-centered Umayyad Caliphate emanated from the Mecca-based Caliph Abd Allah ibn al-Zubayr.
+Ibn al-Zubayr's younger brother Mus'ab governed Basra, one of Iraq's main garrison towns, on his behalf.
 In 685, the pro-Alid revolutionary Mukhtar al-Thaqafi, backed by his Arab and mawālī (local non-Arab converts) sympathizers, expelled the Zubayrid governor of Kufa, Iraq's other major garrison town, and became master of much of Iraq.
 Zubayrid rule was consequently confined to Arabia and Basra.

 The mawālī in Mukhtar's revolt were non-Arabs of Armenian and Persian origin.
 They had been prisoners of war captured during the early Muslim conquests, who later converted to Islam and were freed, or peasants and craftsmen.
 As per Arab customs of the time, non-Arab converts were incorporated as members of Arab tribes, but with the lower status of a client (mawlā).
 In practice, they were akin to slaves of the tribal nobility (ashrāf).
 Mukhtar's favorable policies towards the mawālī, which included awarding them freedom as well as equal social and military status with the Arabs, sparked an armed revolt of Kufa's Arab nobility.
 The revolt was crushed and the mawālī hunted down their former masters.
 Some ten thousand Arabs fled to Basra, while their houses in Kufa were destroyed.
-Most prominent among the refugees, Shabath ibn Rib'i and Muhammad ibn al-Ash'ath, requested assistance from Mus'ab and persuaded him to confront Mukhtar.
-Mus'ab summoned his most experienced commander, Muhallab ibn Abi Sufra, who had been engaged in battles against the Kharijites, and launched the offensive against Kufa.
+Most prominent among the refugees, Shabath ibn Rib'i and Muhammad ibn al-Ash'ath al-Kindi, requested assistance from Mus'ab and persuaded him to confront Mukhtar.
+Mus'ab summoned his most experienced commander, al-Muhallab ibn Abi Sufra, who had been engaged in battles against the Kharijites, and launched the offensive against Kufa.
 At the time, relations were strained between Mukhtar and his strong-man Ibrahim ibn al-Ashtar, who was posted in Mosul in the eastern Jazira (Upper Mesopotamia).
 Mus'ab may have sought to take advantage of their estrangement.